actiquest-dev/actiquest.github.io/aipod/aipod.md

 1. Local data annotation handled by CPU.

 #### Reasoning and Model Training:
-1. Local reasoning using an LLM (balanced CPU+CUDA processing).
+1. Local reasoning using an LLM (Google Gemma 7b, balanced CPU+CUDA loading)
 2. Incremental training:
     -   Updates from cloud-based models to the on-device model during standby mode.